 - Download our Ho Chi Minh City Schools Guide

-Ho Chi Minh City is a loud, exciting and vibrant destination which may be a little overwhelming to a Western expat.
+Ho Chi Minh City is a loud, exciting and vibrant destination.
 From the city’s delicious street food, its bustling bars and energetic open-air night markets, to its more peaceful pagodas, temples, churches and parks, Ho Chi Minh City has something to suit any mood.

 Expats will have plenty to see and do in Ho Chi Minh City.
 To make the most of their time here, expats should make an effort to visit local bars and clubs, move away from the traditional tourist spots and not miss an opportunity to try local delicacies and street food.

 For those who are interested in the fascinating history and culture of Vietnam, there is no shortage of places to visit in Ho Chi Minh City.
 From peaceful temples and churches to museums providing insights into the war crimes committed during the Vietnam War, there are many opportunities to learn about this beautiful country.

 Reunification Palace (Independence Palace)

 Originally built in 1962 as the home and workplace of the South Vietnamese president, this Ho Chi Minh City landmark was made famous in 1975 when a tank belonging to the North Vietnamese Army crashed through the front gates of the palace, effectively ending the Vietnam War.
 Visitors can view the tanks involved in the capture of the palace and can explore its secret rooms, command bunker and lush garden.

 This museum showcases artefacts that act as a stark reminder of the cruelty that took place during the Vietnam War.
 While the museum provides a somewhat biased view of the war, expats interested in military history can spend hours looking at the fascinating displays.